google/fonts/ofl/ropasans/upstream_info.md

 ## Notes

 The repository also contains a `fonts/` directory with compiled OTF/TTF files and a `FONTLOG.txt`.
 The sources directory holds the Glyphs files.
 The repo was last updated in 2016.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/ropasans/` referencing the upstream gftools-builder-compatible source at the pinned commit `33acc9f` (`sources/RopaSans.glyphs`, `sources/RopaSans-Italic.glyphs`).
+The upstream repo has no `config.yaml` of its own at this rev; `google-fonts-sources` auto-detects the override and records it in crater's `targets.json` as an external config on the next regeneration.